The Top Causes of Early Morning Waking For Babies & Toddlers

 Look For The Cause!

 One of the most critical steps to a solution is finding the cause of the early wake-ups.
-The cause needs to be addressed to find the most effective solution.
-The same process goes for all sleep challenges.
+The reason for the early waking needs addressing to find the most effective (and long-term) solution.
+It’s the same process that goes for all sleep challenges.

-As an example, if your baby struggles with a sore tummy, you’d be quite disappointed if your GP or paediatrician didn’t ask questions about other signs and symptoms and just advised you to give pain relief, right?
+As an example, if your baby struggles with a sore tummy, you’d be disappointed if your GP or paediatrician didn’t ask questions about other signs and symptoms and just advised you to give pain relief, right?
 The cause of the tummy pain could be reflux, silent reflux, a milk protein intolerance or allergy, or one of a million possibilities of a physical problem or illness.
-The same process goes for sleep.
 The solution is based on the cause of the problem.

-The right sleep environment is essential.
-It’s the most important thing to check first, especially if your little one is waking earlier because the sun is rising earlier.
+An environment conducive to great sleep is essential.
+It’s the most crucial place to start, especially if your little one is waking earlier because the sun rises earlier.
 The room needs to be dark, really dark.
-Little rays of sunshine shouldn’t be creeping into the room at 4:30 or 5 a.m.
+Little rays of sunshine shouldn’t be creeping into the room at 4:30 or 5 am.

 Many noises can wake up babies and toddlers.
 Chances are, you tune the noises out yourself, but a toddler with “FOMO” (Fear Of Missing Out) may not!

 Whether it’s a neighbour leaving early for work, a nearby train, the heating coming on, or cheerful birds starting their day, The sounds can trigger early waking.